mlacosta/Delta-Sigma-DAC-Converter/README.md

 **clk:** Clock Signal

 ## Outputs
 **dac_out:** Binary (1 bit).
 Pulse Coded Modulation (PCM) Signal.
-It needs to be low-pass filtered in the analog domain in order to recover the baseline signal.
+In order to recover the baseline signal, this output has to be low-pass filtered in the analog domain.